 Anxiety disorders are characterized by feelings of anxiety and fear that are severe and persistent enough to interfere with daily activities and functioning.
-Examples of anxiety disorders include generalized anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder, panic disorder, and social anxiety disorder.
-Any of these conditions may co-occur with other mental health conditions and substance use.
+Examples of anxiety disorders include generalized anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), panic disorder, and social anxiety disorder.
+Any of these conditions may co-occur with other mental health conditions and substance use disorder.
 Persons with PTSD, for example, may also experience dissociative symptoms (i.e., flashbacks and intrusive thoughts), that must be differentiated from perceptual disturbances that occur in psychotic disorders.

-Treatments for anxiety disorders may include psychotherapy, such as cognitive behavioral therapy, eye movement desensitization and reprocessing and medications including antidepressants and anti-anxiety agents.
+Treatments for anxiety disorders may include psychotherapy, such as Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR) and medications including antidepressants and anti-anxiety agents.